Jane Furse: Government

 Jane Furse serves as the seat of the Makhuduthamaga Local Municipality, one of the four local municipalities under the Sekhukhune District.

 Most of the land in Jane Furse falls under the authority of traditional leaders, known as magoshi (singular = kgoshi).

 The area is governed by the African National Congress (ANC).
 The Economic Freedom Fighters (EFF) serves as the main opposition party.

 Culture

 The town is host to the Sekhukhune Community Radio.
 Other media serving the area include Thobela FM, the Polokwane-based South African Broadcasting Corporation (SABC) radio station and Capricorn FM, a commercial radio station also based in Polokwane.

 A unique genre of music is found in Jane Furse and surrounding areas.
 Known as "Tja Manyalo" (wedding songs), this type of music is almost exclusively produced in and around Sekhukhune areas.

 Sepedi is the predominant language spoken in Jane Furse.
 Other languages spoken here include Swati and Southern Ndebele.

 Education

 Several primary and secondary schools are located in Jane Furse, catering to a student population estimated at 90,000.
-Most of the schools are public, with one private school.
+Most of the schools are public, with one private school and one private FET College.
 The list is as follows: